NeuJeans: Private Neural Network Inference with Joint Optimization of Convolution and FHE Bootstrapping: Execution Flow for Downsampling Conv2d

-Downsampling layers reduce the image size resulting in sparsely encoded ciphertexts, which leads to slot underutilization.
-A sparse ciphertext cannot be reorganized to a dense ciphertext by simply changing memory addresses as for unencrypted data.
-It requires a \emph{densify} operation, which performs PMult ops with mask plaintexts encoding a vector composed of 0 and 1 to extract relevant slots and many HRot ops to change the order.
-The resulting densify operation has heavy computational requirements and is often more expensive than the actual conv2d computation.
-It becomes especially problematic when using the coefficient or nested encoding methods.
-To perform fine-grained HRot ops, conversion to slot encoding is required before performing the densify operation, resulting in the operational flow shown in Figure~\ref{fig:jobScheduling}(b).
-We have to perform bootstrapping on a large number of sparse ciphertexts.
-For example, when the stride $s=2$, a ciphertext stores only one valid value per four slots, thus four times more bootstrapping evaluations are required than necessary.
+It becomes especially problematic when using the Coefficient or CinS encoding methods.
+To perform the fine-grained HRot ops of densify, conversion to Slot encoding is required, resulting in the operational flow shown in Figure~\ref{fig:jobScheduling}(b).
+This requirement forces bootstrapping on a large number of sparse ciphertexts.
+For example, with a stride of $s=2$, a ciphertext stores only one valid value per four slots, thus four times more bootstrapping evaluations are required than necessary.

-We devise a method to reduce the number of ciphertexts to bootstrap for downsampling conv2d by decomposing it into $s^2$ unit-stride conv2d operations as shown in Figure~\ref{fig:sconv-decomposition}.
-The unit-stride conv2d results can be simply added to produce a dense ciphertext, removing the need for a densify operation after conv2d.
-Instead, a decomposition step, which is computationally similar to densify, is required before conv2d.
-Therefore, the decomposition does not make downsampling conv2d cheaper in itself, but significantly reduces the bootstrapping cost by enabling an execution flow that avoids bootstrapping sparse ciphertexts.
+We devise a method to reduce the number of bootstrapping in downsampling conv2d by rearranging stride $s$ downsampling convolution into $s^2$ unit-stride conv2d operations as shown in Figure~\ref{fig:sconv-decomposition}.

+As shown in Algorithm~\ref{alg:conv2d_downsample}, this method executes a decomposition step (lines 1-8), similar to densify, prior to conv2d.
+Afterwards, It converts each ciphertext to CinS encoding and performs unit-stride convolutions (line 9-12), and aggregates the convolution results to generate the densely packed ciphertexts embedding the downsampling convolution result (line 13).
+Prepending the decomposition step significantly reduces the bootstrapping cost by facilitating an execution flow that avoids the need to bootstrap sparse ciphertexts.
 The resulting execution flow is shown in Figure~\ref{fig:jobScheduling}(a).
 The decomposition initially resizes $w\times w$ images and $f\times f$ kernels to $s^2$ $\frac{w}{s} \times \frac{w}{s}$ images and $\frac{f}{s} \times \frac{f}{s}$ kernels.
-During this process, the number of ciphertexts and plaintexts remains consistent as they are all densely packed, fully utilizing the slots.
-Following downsampling conv2d processes $s^2$ unit-strided conv2d each having decomposed images and kernels.
-Unit-strided convolution results is then accumulated using HAdd and accumulation result is equivalent to densely-packed strided convolution result.
+During this process, the number of ciphertexts and plaintexts remains constant, as they are all densely packed, fully utilizing the slots.